gasparian/lsh-search-go/README.md

  - images hashing service;
  - hashes search engine;

-For the first one - I'll use Go, since it's good for developing robust web-services and has opencv and [tensorflow bindings](https://syslog.ravelin.com/go-tensorflow-74d1101fab3f) to be able to work with images.
+For the first one - I'll use [Tensorflow](https://syslog.ravelin.com/go-tensorflow-74d1101fab3f)+OpenCV(?) for the web-part.

-To create the search index, I'am choosing between local-sensetive hashing and tree-based ANN.
+To create the search index, I'll use LSH (local sensetive hashing), with a distributed index (ideally).
-Actually, there is a production-ready implementation of approximate nearest neighbors search engine [open-sourced by microsoft](https://github.com/microsoft/SPTAG).
-All hashes' dump should be stored in some cheap and easy-to-use key-value storage, like AWS S3.
+Finally, I want to avoid keep the index in-memory, so I need to use some on-disk key-value storage, with a some sort of LRU/MFU in-memory cache.
-Here is a high-level diagram of a whole service:
+Here is a high-level diagram sketch of a whole service:
 <p align="center"> <img src="https://github.com/gasparian/visual-search-go/blob/master/imgs/random - images-search.jpg" height=500 /> </p>